Okounov

 Okounov (Okenau) is a municipality and village in Chomutov District in the Ústí nad Labem Region of the Czech Republic.
 It has about 400 inhabitants.

 Okounov lies approximately 24 km south-west of Chomutov, 74 km south-west of Ústí nad Labem, and 99 km west of Prague.

-Administrative parts
+Administrative division

-Villages and hamlets of Kotvina, Krupice and Oslovice are administrative parts of Okounov.
+Okounov consists of four municipal parts (in brackets population according to the 2021 census):